bodepd/scenario_node_terminus/README.md

 ### How this applies to the data model

-The data model is based on hiera, but has several sets of hiera data that are processed.
+The data model uses Hiera style hierarchical overrides to look up a user's deployment data.

-This data is processed via the hierarchy in hiera.yaml to determine:
+These overrides are used to determine more than just values for class parameters.
+The following types of data are resolved via hierarchical lookups.

 + what global data should be used to process data values
 + what roles exist as a part of the current deployment model
 + what classes should be applied as a part of a role
-+ what hiera data should be set for a class
++ what value should be provided for a given class parameter

 In fact, the data model is composed of the following parts that are processed in this order: